 As the millionaires interject through the stratosphere, the masses watch in excitement, waiting for their stock in the billionaires’ companies to go up.

 The followers watch in awe and spectacle, allowing their imaginations to take them onto the shuttle, transporting themselves onto the space team.
 Families hold hands as small groups keep a safe social distance from other families, forming small constellations and clusters of humans on the windy tarmac.

-A tall man stands near the middle of the crowd and takes a pause from the show to look around to see if anyone will notice him adjust his mask, or to pull it away from his face to breathe.
-Two rows behind, a young obese teenager noticed as he clinches his fist in anger, not knowing whether the man was vaccinated or not.
+A tall man stands near the middle of the crowd and takes a pause from the show to look around to see if anyone will notice him adjust his mask or pull it away from his face to breathe.
+Two rows behind, a young heavier set teenager noticed as he clinches his fist in anger, not knowing whether the man was vaccinated or not.

-Next to him stands an elderly lady with a hand on her stomach.
+Next to him stands an older lady with a hand on her stomach.
 The shuttle take-off covered the rumbling noises her stomach made – she was starving.

-If you are enjoying this satirical flash fiction piece, check out our poetry and flash fiction at the Ritual Blog.
+If you are enjoying this satirical flash fiction piece, “Nasa – Launching Social Differences Into Space,” check out our poetry and flash fiction at the Ritual Blog.

 Via the loudspeakers set up in the viewing area, sound vibrates outwardly projecting a strong suggestion: “Don’t forget to tag us in your posts, letting all your friends and families know how cool you really are for being here with us today, to witness the jaw-dropping spectacle – Private Space Shuttle Launches!””